 At facilities, such as the Walter Reed Army Medical Center in Washington, amputees work with a team of specialists, including surgeons and psychiatrists, who help them transition both physically and emotionally into new lives.

 Computer imaging allows doctors to create custom-made plastic sockets that attach onto existing limbs perfectly.
 Battery-powered graphite and titanium artificial legs include built-in microprocessors, or tiny computers, that give patients more control over their stride.
-One of the models, the “C-leg,” features computerized sensors to adjust stride speed nearly instantaneously.
+One of the models, the “C-leg,” features computerized sensors to adjust stride speed almost immediately.

 Modern prosthetic arms and hands look more natural and function more naturally, with fast-moving electric models that allow for gripping and grabbing.

-As researchers continue to improve and upgrade prosthetic devices, patients continue to gain more control and flexibility, along with an ever-expanding list of special options.
+As researchers continue to improve and upgrade prosthetic devices, people continue to gain more control and flexibility, along with an ever-expanding list of special options.

 Because of the wide range of prosthetic devices available, amputees need to be well-informed about their options.
 Often, the choice between battery-powered or body-powered devices and specific limb styles and materials depends on variables like: